About Rachel Taylor

 Inuk editor Rachel Taylor is shown from the shoulders up.
 She is standing on a sidewalk and smiling at the camera.
 She wears a black blazer and blue top.

 I’m a copy editor and proofreader with twenty years of experience.
-My focus and specialty is scholarly nonfiction, and I enjoy working with a number of university presses in Canada.
-My interests also include short fiction and autobiography.
+My focus and specialty is scholarly nonfiction, and I enjoy working with a number of scholarly presses in Canada.
+My interests also include autobiography and literary fiction.
 Please see examples of my work here.

 Background